Predictor Antenna: A Technique to Boost the Performance of Moving Relays: Towards Practical PAs; Standardization and Testbed Evaluations

-To validate the concept and provide more insights for applications, in 2014, we performed a field trial of the \ac{PA} system in Dresden, Germany \cite{Jamaly2014EuCAPanalysis}.
+To validate the \ac{PA} concept, various field trials have been performed: \begin{itemize} \item In 2014, we performed a field trial of the \ac{PA} system in Dresden, Germany \cite{Jamaly2014EuCAPanalysis}.
 The testbed was based on installing two in-line thin $\lambda/4$ monopole antennas on the roof of a vehicle running at around 50 km/h with \ac{OFDM}, a bandwidth of 20 MHz and carrier frequency 2.68 GHz.
-From the field trials, the cross-correlation between the received signals of the \ac{PA} and \ac{RA} is observed to remain high ($\ge97\%$), after coupling compensation, for at least 3 times the wavelength in both \ac{LoS} and NLoS scenarios.
-Furthermore, our recent drive tests in Stuttgart, Germany, with measurements from a massive \ac{MIMO} setup operating at 2.18 GHz show that, at low/moderate speeds, the complex \ac{OFDM} \ac{DL} channels can be well predicted with an accuracy that enables \ac{MRT} \ac{BF} with close to ideal \ac{BF} gain for NLoS channels \cite{phan2018WSAadaptive}.
-These testbed results verify the usefulness of the \ac{PA} concept in high-speed \acp{MR}.
+From the field trials, the cross-correlation between the received signals of the \ac{PA} and \ac{RA} is observed to remain high ($\ge97\%$), after coupling compensation, for at least 3 times the wavelength in both \ac{LoS} and NLoS scenarios. \item In 2018, our drive tests in Stuttgart, Germany, with a massive \ac{MIMO} setup operating at 2.18 GHz showed that, at low/moderate speeds, the complex \ac{OFDM} \ac{DL} channels can be well predicted with an accuracy that enables \ac{MRT} \ac{BF} with close to ideal \ac{BF} gain for NLoS channels \cite{phan2018WSAadaptive}. \item In 2018, \cite{BJ2017PIMRCpredictor} performed a testbed-based study in Dresden, Germany, with vehicle speed of 25-50 km/h at 2.53 GHz for both \ac{LoS} and NLoS channels.
+The experiments validated the correlation-based analytical model, and proved that prediction accuracy of around -13 to -7 dB is sufficient to support various transmission schemes such as precoding and spatial multiplexing. \end{itemize}

+These testbed results verify the usefulness of the \ac{PA} concept in \acp{MR}.
+However, to be practically implemented, MR standardization should be first specified.

-In 5G \ac{NR}, relay-based communication is mainly followed under the concept of \ac{IAB}.
-The \ac{3GPP} work on \ac{IAB} started in May 2018 as part of the work on Release 16, with the specification finalized in spring 2020.
-The aim of \ac{IAB} is to enable the \ac{NR} radio-access technology not only for the access link between the network and the \acp{UE} but also for wireless backhaul, that is, communication between network nodes. \ac{IAB} is, for example, seen as a way to provide backhaul to small cells when fiber-based backhaul cannot be made available.
-The possibility for \ac{IAB}-based backhaul can also enable faster deployment of new cells or be used in case of temporary deployments when mobile-broadband coverage or extended capacity is temporarily needed.
+In 5G \ac{NR}, relay-based communication is mainly followed under the concept of \ac{IAB}, introduced by the \ac{3GPP} in Release 16.
+The goal of \ac{IAB} is to provide \ac{NR} radio-access technology not only for the access link between the \acp{UE} and the network, but also for wireless backhauling in a, possibly, multi-hop, fashion.